 Students are an ideal source of people-power for short-term projects.
 Employing work term students is an effective recruiting tool, and supports the development of skills in the next generation of Canada’s workforce.

 An eligible employer must be willing to employ a student in a tech-immersive role.
 Tech and non-tech focused organizations are encouraged to apply.

 Employer Eligibility Assessment

 - You are a registered Canadian business or organization

-- You have the financial capacity to hire a student for a part of full time work term, pay them consistently and provide a meaningful work experience
+- You have the financial capacity to hire a student for a part or full time work term, pay them consistently and provide a meaningful work experience

 Student Eligibility Assessment

 - Either a Canadian Citizen, permanent resident or a protected person defined by the Immigration and Refugee Protection Act

-- Must be a currently enrolled student in a post-secondary institution program
+- Must be a currently enrolled student in a Canadian post-secondary institution program

 - The student must not be an international student with a work permit